Lokankara/Quiz/src/main/resources/quiz-set_0.md

 - Cost Budgets
 - Usage Budgets

 **Explanation:**
-"Cost Budgets" is correct.
+Cost Budgets is correct.
 They set a spending ceiling.
-"Cost Savings Budgets" is incorrect; no such type exists.
+Cost Savings Budgets is incorrect; no such type exists.
-"Savings Plans Utilization Budgets" is incorrect; they track utilization.
+Savings Plans Utilization Budgets is incorrect; they track utilization.
-"Usage Budgets" is incorrect; they track usage, not cost.
+Usage Budgets is incorrect; they track usage, not cost.

 ---